odys-z/wordnet-weaver/docsphinx/quickstart.rst

 *Note*

+1. About Install Ashley Locally

-The normal project depends on Ashley and `Universal-tween-engine <https://github.com/AurelienRibon/universal-tween-engine`_.
+The normal project depends on Ashley and `Universal-tween-engine <https://github.com/AurelienRibon/universal-tween-engine>`_.
 Both have some problem for newest GDX version to depends on.
 And have to be installed in local maven repository.